NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battle Prayer.md

 **Critical Failure** The backlash of your foe's will against your prayer prevents you from using Battle Prayer again for 10 minutes.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*